-From API designer, save resuable API fragments, such as security schemes or data types, into Exchange with one click.
-Anyone within your organization can then reuse the API fragments to build APIs faster, in a consistet manner.
+From the API designer, save reusable API fragments, such as security schemes or data types, into Exchange with one click.
+Anyone within your organization can then reuse the API fragments to build APIs faster, in a consistent manner.
 Once the API is built, save it into Exchange for consumption within flow designer or Anypoint Studio.

 The real-time console provides a visual representation of how each API resource and method will function as it is created.
-The console doubles for interactive documentation, meaning designers and future users can see how the API will function and preview the API’s documentation before writing a single line of code.
+The console also lets designers and future users see how the API will function and preview the API’s documentation before writing a single line of code.

-As designers create the API specification, the context-aware shelf within API designer auto-populates with methods, resources, parameters and security components that are the most appropriate for the current API being designed, allowing you to follow best practices in a consistent manner.
+As designers create the API spec, the context-aware shelf within the API designer auto-populates with methods, resources, parameters, and security components that are the most appropriate for the current API being designed, allowing you to follow best practices in a consistent manner.

-With the mocking service, designers can share a real-time mock of the API design with other teams or engineers, allowing teams develop applications in parallel to API development, speeding delivery and ensuring APIs meet business requirements.
+With the mocking service, designers can share a real-time mock of the API design with other teams or engineers so that teams can develop applications in parallel to API development, speeding delivery and ensuring APIs meet business requirements.